 Certainly the information that Olaf gained during his NDE was real.
 He has gone on to develop over 100 patents in molecular chemistry based on the information from his NDE.

 The universe may well be a conscious universe.
 Many modern scientists no longer believe in a randomly generated universe from some sort of primal dust.
-Nobel prize winning molecular biologist Christian de Duve describes the universe as one which as a cosmic imperative to develop conscious life.
+Nobel prize winning molecular biologist Christian de Duve describes the universe as one which has a cosmic imperative to develop conscious life.
 The very structure of molecules which make up living creatures dictates that conscious life will evolve.

 Astrophysicist Fred Hoyle agrees that the fundamental laws of the universe, which govern the creation of planets, suns and galaxies again seems to imply that conscious life will be the end result of those universal laws.
 Evolutionary biologist Rupert Sheldrake goes even further, stating that there are morphic forms, patterns of energy which first exist in the universe, when then result in life.